End of an era: Floods uproot 800-year-old Mekatilili baobab tree

 “I have been a frequent visitor to this site and when I heard that it had been swept away, I was devastated.
 It’s very sad for the community too it’s a great loss I used to visit here very often and I have always brought all my friends to visit here,” she said.

-Mr Shaw said that he learnt that the tree was very significant in the spiritual well-being of people living around it and it is the sole reason he has been visiting the place.
+Mr Shaw said he had learned that the tree was very important to the spiritual wellbeing of the people living around it, and that was the only reason he was visiting the site.

-“Whenever I came visiting I could find people worshiping around here and the tree has a very significant spiritual notion to the Girama community,” he said.
+“Whenever I came visiting I could find people worshipping around here and the tree has a very significant spiritual notion to the Girama community,” he said.

-Mr Edward Kazungu Hawerisa, a Giriama Kaya elder said that as a community had lost a rich historical and spiritual site that used to act as their meeting place with God.
+Mr Edward Kazungu Hawerisa, a Giriama Kaya elder, said the community had lost a rich historical and spiritual site that served as their meeting place with God.

 “As the Mijikenda community, we have been hit hard by losing this sacred tree.
 This was a place we used to worship and seek God’s guidance during the good and bad times,” he said.

-He added that he has also lost his livelihood since he used to teach university students the historical background of the Mijikenda community under the baobab tree.
+He added that he had also lost his livelihood, as he used to teach university students about the historical background of the Mijikenda community under the baobab tree.

-Environmental conservationists Dominic Kene who runs the Camp Gedeng said that the tree was swept 700 away towards sea and called on the government to consider pulling it out of the river so that it can be planted.
+Environmentalist Dominic Kene, who runs Camp Gedeng, said 700 trees had been swept into the sea and called on the government to consider pulling them out of the river so they could be planted.

 “Many youths about 50 were doing tourism activities here and now all of them have become jobless, “he said adding that they would protect the tree where it is until they get help to replant it.